rolling-scopes-school/tasks/stage1/modules/oop-basics/README.md

 ## Module Overview 📚

-This module introduces students to object-oriented programming basics.
-It aims to provide an in-depth understanding of basic OOP principles, classes, objects and prototypal inheritance.
-The module covers a range of topics from OOP principles to classes and instances.
+The "Object-Oriented Programming Basics" is an introductory module designed to teach students the fundamental concepts and principles of Object-Oriented Programming (OOP).
+This module will cover core OOP concepts such as classes, objects, inheritance, encapsulation, polymorphism, and abstraction.
+It is tailored for beginners and aims to provide a solid foundation for understanding and applying OOP.

 ## Learning Objectives 🎯

 Students will:

-- Understand OOP principles (inheritance, abstraction, encapsulation, polymorphism).
-- Learn object, classes and instances concepts (parent class (superclass), child class (subclass)).
+- Grasp the basic principles of Object-Oriented Programming.
+- Understand the concept and importance of classes and objects.
-- Get acquainted with prototypal inheritance in JS.
+- Learn about inheritance and its role in promoting code reusability.
+- Comprehend the significance of encapsulation in data protection.
+- Explore polymorphism and its usage in creating flexible code.
+- Understand abstraction and its role in simplifying complex systems.

 ## Approximate Module Completion Time ⏱️